Writing Science Glossary

 Drafting

-The stage of writing focused on getting ideas down without concern for quality.
-Research suggests drafting should be kept separate from editing to reduce cognitive load and prevent cognitive block.
+The stage of writing where we get ideas down without caring about quality.
+Research says we should keep drafting separate from editing.
+This lowers cognitive load and helps prevent cognitive block.

 E